Welcome to the seventh edition of my book reviews. You can find the previous 30 book reviews I have written right here.

 I have been quite fascinated by a group of Londoners for quite a while now, following them on Instagram and Twitter, seeing what they were up to in the magazines and papers and wanting to move to London because of them.

 The group are made up of artists, creatives, writers and personalities.
 The likes of Pandora Sykes, Lou Teasdale, Dawn O’Porter, and Caroline Flack (RIP).
 Something about all of them just screamed London to me and lived a life that I imagined I could live in my 20s and early 30s.

 Dolly Alderton has been swiftly added to the list of Londoners that I admire and aspire to be.
 I wish to have a friend group like hers, life experiences like hers and be a freelance writer.

 The book reminded me of how much I liked that kind of genre – fiction and biography-style.
 It was a welcome change to the non-fiction that I’ve been reading recently and I think I’m going to keep alternating between genres, just to keep things interesting.

-It’s a great book, and one I would heavily recommend.
+It’s a great book, and one I would highly recommend.

 3. GRACE UNDER PRESSURE BY LISA WENTZ (gifted)